COVID-19 pandemic in Europe: Travel bans and border closures

 Although by 7 March some European politicians such as France's Marine Le Pen had called for Europe's internal borders to be temporarily closed, the European Union by 13 March continued to reject the idea of suspending the Schengen free travel area and introducing border controls with Italy.
 The deputy leader of the Swiss Ticino League, Lorenzo Quadri, by 29 February had criticised the decision, saying, "It is alarming that the dogma of wide-open borders is considered a priority."
 United States President Donald Trump said by 12 March the European Union had "failed to take the same precautions and restrict travel from China and other hot spots" as the US had implemented.
 Trump also said that "As a result a large number of new clusters in the United States were seeded by travellers from Europe."
 Research on coronavirus genomes indicates the majority of COVID-19 cases in New York came from European travelers, rather than directly from China or any other Asian country.

 By 9 March, Czech Prime Minister Andrej Babiš stated that "European countries cannot ban the entry of Italian citizens within the Schengen area.
 The only possible way is to have the Italian prime minister call on his fellow citizens to refrain from traveling to other countries of the European Union."

 After Slovakia, Denmark, the Czech Republic and Poland announced complete closure of their national borders, the European Commission President Ursula von der Leyen said by 12 March that "Certain controls may be justified, but general travel bans are not seen as being the most effective by the World Health Organization.
-Moreover, they have a strong social and economic impact, they disrupt people’s lives and business across the borders."
+Moreover, they have a strong social and economic impact, they disrupt people's lives and business across the borders."
 European Union leaders condemned the US decision to restrict travel from Europe to the United States.
 European Council President Charles Michel and Ursula von der Leyen said in a joint statement: "The European Union disapproves of the fact that the US decision to impose a travel ban was taken unilaterally and without consultation."
 Ursula von der Leyen admitted by 17 March that "all of us who are not experts initially underestimated the coronavirus."

 As of 22 February 2021, the UK has banned direct flights from 33 countries, including Portugal, South Africa, Peru and the United Arab Emirates.
 All travelers entering the UK via indirect flights have been ordered to quarantine in a designated hotel for 10 days.
-Since passengers coming from high-risk countries with South African virus’ mutant (like the UAE and South Africa) are mixing with other travellers before reaching their accommodation, this travel ban is being criticised extensively.
+Since passengers coming from high-risk countries with South African virus's mutant (like the UAE and South Africa) are mixing with other travellers before reaching their accommodation, this travel ban is being criticised extensively.